What is good taste, good design and how to be creative

 People who work in non-technical fields might be unaware that technical work is often creative as well as practical.

-Sonia Levesque
+7. Sonia Levesque says:

 I’ve resented being called “an artist” for so long.
 In my own opinion, being artistic was synonym with being volatile, always spontaneous, fearless and overly sensitive.
 Things I never felt were “me”.